People

 Master's Student – Cognitive Neuroscience (w/ Pieter Medendorp)

-Felix was in the Cognitive Neurosience Master's program here at the DCC and completed his thesis in the lab.
-In his thesis, Felix was interested in the sensory information used by tool-users to localize where a tool is touched.
-Do so, he use a whole-hand array of accelerometers to record the hand's vibratory response during tool use.
-He then used a skin-neuron model to model how this responses is encoded in the spiking patterns of Pacinian afferents.
-This provides an estimate of the input the brain receives during tool use.
-He used machine learning techniques to show how location information is encoded by these signals.
-Felix is now a PhD student with Sigrid Dupin at University College Dublin.
+Felix was in the CNS Master's program here at the DCC and completed his thesis in the lab.
+In his thesis, Felix was interested in the sensory (whole-hand vibrations) and neural (modelled pacinian afferent responses) information used by tool-users to localize where a tool is touched.
+Felix is now a PhD student with Sigrid Dupan at University College Dublin.

 Lefteris Zografos